-The Bugzilla reviewers will promptly review each hook request, name the hook, add it to the template, check the new version of the template into CVS, and create the corresponding directory in BUGZILLA\ROOT/template/en/extension/hook/.
+The Bugzilla reviewers will promptly review each hook request, name the hook, add it to the template or source file, and check the new version of the template into CVS.

 You may optionally attach a patch to the bug which implements the hook and check it in yourself after receiving approval from a Bugzilla reviewer.
 The developers may suggest changes to the location of the hook based on their analysis of your needs or so the hook can satisfy the needs of multiple extensions, but the process of getting hooks approved and checked in is not as stringent as the process for general changes to Bugzilla, and any extension, whether released or still in development, can have hooks added to meet their needs.